Empathetic Dialogue Generation via Sensitive Emotion Recognition and Sensible Knowledge Selection: Experimental Setup

 \subsection{Case Study}

 The first case of figure \ref{fig: cases} illustrates how emotion shifts during a multi-turn conversation.
-For better Table \ref{tab: casestudy} compares some generated responses of our model and the baselines.
-In the first case, the baselines failed to give responses with nostalgic overtones.
-As the commonsense knowledge demonstrated in figure \ref{fig: cases}, CEM choose the wrong knowledge to generate response with a \textit{happy} emotion and the intent \textit{to have fun}.
+For better compares generated responses of our model and the baselines, we show two of the generated result of our model and baselines in Table \ref{tab: casestudy}.
+In the first case, the baselines failed to give responses with nostalgic overtones, similar to the commonsense knowledge demonstrated in figure \ref{fig: cases}, where CEM choose the wrong knowledge to generate response with a \textit{happy} emotion and the intent \textit{to have fun}.
 On the contrary, SEEK successfully gives a response with more sensitive and accurate emotional perception.
 Similarly, in the second case, all of the baselines generate responses based on the explicit emotion \textit{guilty}, without fine-grained understanding which is more accurate.
 Unlike the baselines, SEEK respond sensitively with sympathizing intent.

 We further draw a heat map to illustrate the cross-attention weights of commonsense knowledge in a certain case.
 The detailed information of that case and analysis will be shown in Appendix \ref{sec:appendix}.